 Pedal Peekskill is well prepared for visitors to the local park.
 Plenty of full suspension options for all ages to rent. $89 for the day.

-We hope you make time to mountain bike New York this year.
+Whether you’re visiting on business, as a tourist, or doing some rock climbing in and around NYC, we hope you make time to mountain bike New York this year.
 Each park is less than two hours from the heart of the city, and an easy ride once you figure out logistics.

 Are you ready to go on your first NYC mountain biking adventure?
 There’s no better way to explore the best mountain biking trails in New York than on a guided trip that’s completely catered to your skills and goals.